RiseOoi/simpleJavaPokerHand/README.md

-# simpleJavaPoker
+# simpleJavaPokerHand
-Simple Poker Hands using Java
+Simple Poker Hands Identifeir using Java

-Note that the Royal Straight Flush and Full House are not implemented yet.
-And the end Straight (10, J, Q, K, A) isn't implemented correctly too.
-Also note that all poker hand identifiers are a class on their own, which is not efficient.
+Note that all poker hand identifiers are classes on their own, this is inefficient but each class contains all its own bugs.
-I plan to merge them all together later on.

-I have new gigs coming up the evening I first uploaded this file so I can't update/upgrade the codes.
-Please wait for a while.
+But now that all hands are correctly identified and tested, it will be an easy task to merge all classes into one, resulting in one single hash storing and quick identification.